oracle/rwloadsim/docs/INSTALL.md

 The client version you install much be the same as one of these, preferably the latest.
 You can use Oracle Instant Client or a full client (or even server) install.

+## Binary only install on top of clone or pull from github

-Alternatively, pull or clone the sources from github into a publicly available directory as if you would do your own compile, and then use a command like
+Start by doing a pull or clone of the sources from github as if you would do your own compile, and then use a command like
 ```
 tar -zxvf rwloadsim-linux-x86_64-binonly-2.3.0.tgz